SimplyVitalHealth/PublicGraphene/README.md

 # PublicGraphene
 This is the public code for Graphene.
-For more information on results, the full Ethereum integration or questions please reach out to lucas@tamarin.health.
+For more information on results, the full Ethereum integration or questions please reach out to hello@tamarin.health.